 Can I freeze biscuits and gravy casserole?

-Is biscuits and gravy casserole healthy?
+Is biscuits and gravy casserole good for meal prep?

 Final Thoughts